tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

 -  GREATEST()
 -  GREATEST(attr\_json.some\_array) was introduced in version
    2.2.1-beta.
-First argument is JSON array and return value is the greatest value in that array.
+F.html argument is JSON array and return value is the greatest value in that array.
 Also works for MVA.

 -  INDEXOF()
 -  INDEXOF(cond FOR var IN json.array) function was introduced in 2.2.1-beta.
-It iterates through all elements in array and returns index of first element for which ‘cond’ is true and -1 if ‘cond’ is false for every element in array.
+It iterates through all elements in array and returns index of f.html element for which ‘cond’ is true and -1 if ‘cond’ is false for every element in array.

    ::